dibyasha31/Understanding-Human-Sentiments-using-AI-Based-Text-Analysis-Techniques-/README.md

   2.The scrapped data will be stored in csv as well as db file.
 ### *Step-3*:
   1.Finally, run the ***UI.py*** file that will start up the Dash server and we can check the working of our model either by typing or either by selecting the preloaded scrapped reviews.

- **NOTE: For the favicon , make sure that you make a separate folder with the name assets in your project folder and put the favicon image to this .There's no code for this , your browser will automatically load this. **
+ **NOTE- For the favicon , make sure that you make a separate folder with the name assets in your project folder and put the favicon image to this .There's no code for this , your browser will automatically load this. **